Kaisaan/projects/README.md

 **Notes**: I used the [ROMhacking tutorials by Bunkai](https://www.romhacking.net/community/7232/) to help with hacking the game.
 My files for this project were a complete mess.
 **Status**: I might return to this one day and also try hacking the counterpart game *Red Book* or its sequel game *White Book*.
 Hopefully we see more *Devil Children* translations in general since there's still a good few games left untranslated.

-# Digitial Devil Story: Megami Tensei (PC-88) Translation
+# Digital Devil Story: Megami Tensei (PC-88) Translation
 **Info**: After I successfully made a full translation of [the MSX version of the game](https://www.romhacking.net/translations/7180/) I wanted to try translating the other versions since the MSX release is distinct from the others.
 Since I had already beat the PC-88 version I wanted to try translating that.
 **Progress**: With the help of MKCA, we were able to make a full table file for all the characters used in the PC-88 BIOS files, including the Kanji tables.
 The text for the game was found and I was able to edit it.
 The issue is that there is a lack of space available to add longer text or even use non-fullwidth characters.
 This would result in a pretty cut-down, simplified translation.